chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 <<<<<<< HEAD

+- 3.6.6
+   - Another fix related to sqlite3 concurrency

-- 3.6.5
+- 3.6.0 ..
+3.6.5
    - Fix an issue with the log event function when trying to log non json serializable fields.

-- 3.6.0 ..
-3.6.4
    - A possible fix to some hanging issues in the pipeline that seem to be related to sqlite3 concurrency.
    - Address array index rounding error in coverage viz.
    - Extra logs to help detecting potential deadlocks in the pipeline